KostasMavrakis/Prague-Devils-Web-App/README.md

 https://praguedevilsfc-41916605153.europe-central2.run.app/

 📌 Features
-This web app includes 7 interactive pages, each designed to present and explore different aspects of the team’s history, players, and performance:
+<br/>This web app includes 7 interactive pages, each designed to present and explore different aspects of the team’s history, players, and performance:

 1. 🏟️ Home Page
 - A photo carousel showcasing memorable moments from each football season.